-So why, exactly, has Whole30 caught on like a flaming sage bundle since it launched in 2009?
+So why, exactly, has Whole30 caught on?
 According to Diana Rodgers, RD, a Whole30 coach and owner of Sustainable Dish, the program is a great way to re-evaluate your eating habits if you feel like they’ve veered off course.
 “In our modern food landscape, where we have 24/7 access to hyperpalatable [processed] food, we’re wired to seek out as many calories as possible,” she explains.
 “But by focusing on nutrient-dense whole foods as close to their natural form as possible, Whole30 helps people self-regulate their appetite and have a better relationship to food in general.”

 The one (big) downside?
 All the accompanying Whole30 rules and information can be a bit overwhelming.
 To help spare you the huge pile of reading, let’s break down everything you need to know about the dos and don’ts of Whole30—with tips straight from the pros.

 Keep reading for a beginner’s crash course on Whole30 rules and guidelines.

 Although lots of people use Whole30 as a nutritional reset, Hartwig says it’s actually a lot more than that.
 The program requires you to remove things from your diet that are commonly linked with the below factors, among a host of other issues: